luojilab/DataReporter/README.md

 * @param nativeReporter The value returned by makeReporter */
 + (void)Start:(void *)nativeReporter;
-The method is to start reporting threads.
-After creating the instance, set the corresponding parameters and call

 /**
 * Wake up the report, call when the network status is good or other wake up scene call